MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/PiXYZ-studio.md

 # Use Pixyz Studio to prepare 3D models for use in Dynamics 365 mixed-reality apps

-This tutorial outlines a general process for using Pixyz Studio to convert Computer-Aided Design (CAD) based parametric assets into polygon-based .GLB files that perform well in Dynamics 365 mixed-reality apps (see [Optimize your 3D models](https://docs.microsoft.com/dynamics365/mixed-reality/import-tool/optimize-models#performance-targets) for information about performance targets).
+This tutorial outlines a general process for using Pixyz Studio to convert Computer-Aided Design (CAD) based parametric assets into polygon-based .GLB files that perform well in Dynamics 365 mixed-reality apps.
+(See [Optimize your 3D models](https://docs.microsoft.com/dynamics365/mixed-reality/import-tool/optimize-models#performance-targets) for information about performance targets.)
 Keep in mind that every asset and use case ise different, so you may need to adjust the process accordingly.

 > [!IMPORTANT]